remix-run/remix/docs/api/remix.md

 export { getSession, commitSession, destroySession };
 ```

-We recommend setting up your session storage object in `app/sessions.js` so all routes that need to access session data can import from the same spot (also, see our [Route Module Constraints](../constraints/)).
+We recommend setting up your session storage object in `app/sessions.js` so all routes that need to access session data can import from the same spot (also, see our [Route Module Constraints][constraints]).

 The input/output to a session storage object are HTTP cookies. `getSession()` retrieves the current session from the incoming request's `Cookie` header, and `commitSession()`/`destroySession()` provide the `Set-Cookie` header for the outgoing response.